eonist/GitSync-applescript/README.md

-Finally a solution for coding from many devices efficiently.
+Finally a solution for coding efficiently from many devices.

 **Live code** on your iPad directly to GitHub and vis-versa (without clicking button)
 Ipad -> iCloud -> **GitSync** -> GitHub